 I guarantee you that you can get a strong burn and get into amazing shape without stepping foot inside of a gym.
 You’ll have plenty of ideas for your next workout in the backyard, living room, or park after reading this article.

 I love to train on my own terms.
-We recently looked at how you can treat the world like your gym by having fun in the park.
-This article is once again all about body weight exercises that you can pretty much do from anywhere.
 This is for anyone that wants to train on their own terms.

 What did the experts have to say about the best way to feel that burn without a gym?